smirarab/pasta/README.md

 ### 2. From Source Code
-Current version of PASTA has been developed and tested entirely on Linux and MAC.
+The current version of PASTA has been developed and tested entirely on Linux and MAC.
 Windows won't work currently (future versions may or may not support Windows).

 You need to have: